Augment then Smooth: Reconciling Differential Privacy with Certified Robustness: Differential Privacy Background

 \subsection{Differential Privacy and DPSGD}

-Differential Privacy (DP)~\cite{dwork2006differential} is a formal framework that aims to provide mathematical guarantees on the privacy of individual data points in a dataset, while allowing one to learn properties over the entire dataset.
-More formally a randomized mechanism $M$ fulfills $(\varepsilon, \delta)$-DP if

-where $D$ and $D'$ are neighboring datasets (i.e. datasets differing in only one data point), $S$ is the set of output values of $M$, and $\epsilon$ and $\delta$ are privacy parameters.
+Differential Privacy (DP)~\citep{dwork2006differential} is a formal framework that aims to provide mathematical guarantees on the privacy of individual data points in a dataset, while allowing one to learn properties over the entire dataset.
+More formally a randomized mechanism $M$ fulfills $(\varepsilon, \delta)$-DP if, for all pairs $D$ and $D'$ of neighbouring datasets (i.e. datasets differing in only one data point) and all sets $S$ of output values of $M$,

-$\varepsilon$ indicates the level of obtained privacy, with a smaller value of $\varepsilon$ indicating a stronger privacy guarantee. $\delta$ accounts for the probability that the algorithm can violate the privacy guarantee, i.e., not stay within the specified $\varepsilon$.
-A larger value of $\delta$ increases the chance of privacy leakage.
+where $\varepsilon$ and $\delta$ are privacy parameters. $\varepsilon$ indicates the level of obtained privacy, with a smaller value of $\varepsilon$ indicating a stronger privacy guarantee. $\delta$ accounts for the probability that the algorithm will suffer a catastrophic privacy failure, which occurs when the privacy loss random variable becomes infinite \citep{kifer2022bayesian}.
+This will happen when an event with zero probability for one dataset has non-zero probability for a neighbouring dataset, meaning that there is no possible multiplicative factor $e^\varepsilon$ that could satisfy the DP inequality Eq. \ref{eq:dp-app} with $\delta=0$.
+Hence, a larger value of $\delta$ increases the possibility of unmitigated privacy leakage.

-The most popular algorithm for implementing DP guarantees in ML is differentially private stochastic gradient descent (DPSGD)~\cite{Abadi_2016}.
+The most popular algorithm for implementing DP guarantees in ML is differentially private stochastic gradient descent (DPSGD)~\citep{Abadi_2016}.
 It extends the standard SGD algorithm with two additional steps, namely gradient clipping and noise addition.
 While the former bounds the sensitivity of the model update, the latter implements the privacy guarantee by preventing the gradients from revealing too much information about individual data points.
 More formally, let $\theta_t$ denote the model parameters at training iteration $t$.
 At each iteration $t$, DPSGD computes the gradient of the loss function with respect to $\theta_t$ at an individual data point $x$ as $\nabla_\theta L(\theta_t, x)$.
 The data point's gradient is then clipped to a maximum norm $C$ using the operation $\text{clip}\left(\nabla_\theta L(\theta_t, x),C\right)$, which replaces the gradient with a vector of the same direction but smaller magnitude if its norm exceeds $C$.
 The clipped gradient from all datapoints in a batch are aggregated, then perturbed by adding random noise from $\mathcal{N}(0,\rho^2 C^2 \mathbf I)$, where $\rho$ is the noise scale parameter.
 We detail DPSGD in Algorithm \ref{alg:dpsgd}.